marcingolenia/mcode/src/pages/blog/2020-03-15-database_migrations_tips.md

 This may mean that they won't refuse you next salary raise.

 ## 2. Don't modify or delete your scripts
 I had been doing this in the past.
 The database schema was getting more and more complicated so I thought it might be a brilliant idea to aggregate some migrations.
-For example - we can give up adding columns somwhere later in migrations for extending the main migration that creates the table.
+For example - we can give up adding columns somewhere later in migrations for extending the main migration that creates the table.
 This requires modifications in the Versions table done by hand in production.
-This may work but you do put yourself into uneccessary risk.
+This may work but you do put yourself into unnecessary risk.
 You won't gain much - there are less files with migrations but does this help you somehow?
 You don't have to mantain them, modify.
 All you have to do is to introduce new transition from state A to state B. If the amount of files is annoying you just put them into a directory (for example with the name of the year - 2019, 2020 etc).

 ## 3. Use timestamps for versioning
 A common naming pattern I see for migration naming is a sequential integer + description.
 For example